TankEngine-ish/property_management_system_full_stack_app/README.md

 ![alt text](<assets/Screenshot from 2025-03-21 21-44-40.png>)

-120 Builds is an old number by the way.

 ### My goal was to create a smooth workflow like:

 - Devs push code to GitHub.